UFC Fight Night: Hill vs. Rountree Jr.: Predictions & Analysis

 A few statistical edges stand out.
 Mullins throws significantly more leather — a 0.1 sig. strike per minute gap.
 Mullins is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Zhelezniakova has tighter striking defense, making opponents miss more often.

-**The Pick: Daria Zhelezniakova over Melissa Mullins.** The model gives Zhelezniakova a slight nod at 57% — this could easily go either way.
+The Pick: Melissa Mullins over Daria Zhelezniakova.
+The model gives Mullins a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Zhelezniakova at 31% implied while our model sees 37% — a 6-point disagreement that could signal value.

 Klaudia Sygula vs Irina Alekseeva